ericnishio/ericnishio.github.io/_posts/2016-04-05-what-is-an-api.md

----
 layout: post
 title: What is an API?
 permalink: /blog/what-is-an-api/
 ---

 *API* is a nebulous term for rookies.
-The expression used everywhere but its definition appears to differ in various contexts.
+The expression is used everywhere but its definition appears to differ in various contexts.
 People talk about public APIs, RESTful APIs, email APIs, or the Java API.

 An API is essentially just a set of controls you can interact with.
 It can literally be anything that can be interacted with.